Deaths-Head Revisited

 "Deaths-Head Revisited" is episode 74 of the American television anthology series The Twilight Zone.
 The story is about a former SS officer revisiting the Dachau concentration camp a decade and a half after World War II.
-The title is a play on the Evelyn Waugh novel Brideshead Revisited.
+The title is a play on the Evelyn Waugh novel Brideshead Revisited, and the SS "Death's Head" units who administered the camps.
 In Germany this episode was never brought to TV.

 Opening narration

 Plot

-Gunther Lutze, a former SS captain, checks into a hotel in Dachau, Bavaria, under the name "Schmidt".
+In 1960, Gunther Lutze, a former SS captain, checks into a hotel in Dachau, Bavaria, under the name "Schmidt".
 The receptionist seems to recognize him, but he deflects suspicion by claiming to have served in the panzer division on the Eastern Front during World War II.
 He asks if a nearby camp is a prison.
-When the receptionist says that it was used as a kind of prison, he presses her for a further explanation, even though it soon becomes clear that he knows the exact purpose of the camp.
+When the receptionist says it was used as a kind of prison, he presses her for a further explanation, though it soon becomes clear that he knows the exact purpose of the camp.

-He ventures to the site, the now-abandoned Dachau concentration camp, to recall his time as its commandant during the war.
-As he strolls around the camp, he sadistically recalls the torment he inflicted on the inmates.
-He is surprised to see Alfred Becker, one of the camp's former inmates and a particular victim of Lutze's cruelty, and equally surprised that Becker seems unchanged in the intervening 17 years.
+He goes to the site, the now-abandoned Dachau concentration camp, to recall his time as its commandant during the war.
+As he strolls around the camp, he revels in the memory of the torment he inflicted on the inmates.
+He is surprised to see Alfred Becker, one of the camp's former inmates and a particular victim of Lutze's cruelty, and equally surprised that Becker seems unchanged by the intervening 17 years.

 Lutze supposes that Becker is now the caretaker of the camp, which Becker confirms "in a manner of speaking."
 As they talk, Becker relentlessly confronts Lutze with the reality of his grossly inhumane actions, while Lutze insists that he was only following orders.
-Lutze tries to dismiss Becker's description of cruelty by saying that the war is over, and that he has moved on.
+Lutze tries to dismiss Becker's description of cruelty by saying that the war is over and that he has moved on.

 Lutze tries to leave, but finds the gate locked.
-Becker asks why he wants to leave, given that he changed his name and fled to South America.
-Lutze argues that he had hoped that with the passage of enough time, the world would have moved on and people would be willing to forget his "little mistakes of the past".
+Becker asks why he came back, given that he changed his name and fled to South America.
+Lutze argues that he hoped that with the passage of enough time, the world would have moved on and people would be willing to forget his "little mistakes of the past."
 Becker retorts that Lutze's actions were not mistakes, but crimes against humanity.